 I recently cleaned out my old linens and got rid of the things I don't use or need.
 I had several old pillowcases that I saved and used them to store my quilts.
 I used some as garbage bags and they were very sturdy and I saved plastic bags from going to the landfill.
 I will continue doing this in the future.
 In the movies when you see someone running away and packing in a pillowcase, I just chuckle and go on.
 Hobos were frugal before being frugal was "cool!"

 By Happy in Harned from Harned, KY

 Use bed sheets or pillow cases for crafty new table runners, bookbags or beach bags, doll clothes, clothing tops or dresses, sky's the limit!
-Use 4 inch squares of material of 2 different colors to make a cool table runner, pillow or whatever strikes your fancy.

 A few years ago a close relative of mine passed away and I inherited her lovely collection of hankies (all brand new).
 Many are crocheted or have lace on them as well as embroidery.